How to Prepare for When Federal Student Loan Relief Ends

 Keep Up With the News

-Right now, politics can seem chaotic.
+There’s been a lot of talk about the future of student debt.
 But it’s important to assess what action is being taken on the executive level in regard to federally held student loan payment suspension and other COVID-19 relief strategies.

 (To be clear, the forbearance applied to defaulted and nondefaulted Direct loans, defaulted and nondefaulted FFEL Program loans, defaulted and nondefaulted Federal Perkins Loans, and defaulted HEAL loans—if those loans are owned by the Department of Education.)

-Paying attention to breaking news about federal student loan suspension can help you assess next steps and make a plan.
+Paying attention to breaking news about federal student loan can help you assess next steps and make a plan.

 Read Incoming Communications